Bulat00/Popularity-Score-of-a-Music-Tracks.-ML-Project/README.md

 ## XGBoost

 The XGBoost Regressor is an advanced version of the Gradient Boosting Regressor that incorporates regularization techniques.
 From XGBoost we imported the **DMatrix** library, which offeres optimized implementation for training boosting models.
 The main advantage that DMatrix bring to us is that this structure allow stroing data in a highly efficient format, that results in faster training times for our model.
-We started by defining the model and the parameters for the Gridsearch, then after obtaining the result, we trained both train and test set.
+We started by defining the model and the parameters for the GridsearchCV, then after obtaining the result, we trained both train and test set.

 |              | R^2              | RMSE               |
 |--------------|------------------|--------------------|
 | **Training Set** | 0.967756117709457 |  4.0017164819033795 |
 | **Test Set**     |  0.8096215795479538 | 9.719864384521323 |

 As we can see, the model is overfitting, therefore we have to reduce the complexity of the model.
-As before we have changed the hyperparameters manually ) and more specificly we have tried these combination of
+As before we have changed the hyperparameters manually and more specificly we have tried these combination of
 hyperparameters:

 - learning_rate=0.1, max_depth=7, n_estimators=300